-• Bifacial modules use direct, reflected, or diffuse

-- sunlight on the backside to generate additional power.
+- Bifacial modules use direct, reflected, or diffuse sunlight on the backside to generate additional power.
 Therefore, bifacial modules are not suggested to be used in building attached photovoltaic systems (BAPV). - Sufficient clearance of at least 10.2 cm (4.0 in) between the module bottom side and the surface of roof or wall needs to be provided to allow cooling air to circulate around the back of the module.
 This also allows condensation or moisture to dissipate.
-In particular, the minimum clearance of any modules applied in BWh area (please refer to Annex A Figure A.2) should be determined by Canadian Solar's technical service team. - According to UL 61730, any other specific clearance required for maintaining a system fire rating should prevail.
+In particular, the minimum clearance of any modules applied in BWh area (please refer to Figure A.3) should be determined in accordance with annex A. - According to UL 61730, any other specific clearance required for maintaining a system fire rating should prevail.
 Detailed clearance requirements pertaining to system fire ratings must be provided by your racking supplier.